KinkumaDesign/BBModel/README.md

     //options contains callback's id
     let id = options["callbackId"]

-    //You can remove this callback inner closure
+    //You can remove this callback in the closure
     //event.off("myevent", callbackId:id)
 }